-New Increment sections introduce children to the names and written forms of letters, letter clusters, and sight words, presenting children with opportunities to write them on worksheets and handwriting practice.
-To help reinforce the new increment, keywords and deck cards are introduced, and any related wall cards are posted.
-To further reinforce new material, children may look up relevant information in their Student Spelling Dictionary and Reference Booklets.
+New Increment sections introduce children to the name and written forms of letters, letter clusters, and sight words and present children with opportunities to write them on worksheets and handwriting masters.
+To help reinforce the letters, their sounds, and written forms, new keywords and deck cards are introduced and any related wall cards are posted during this time.
+As further reinforcement of material, children may also practice looking up relevant information in their Student Spelling Dictionary and Reference Booklets so they always know where to find it.

-5 Application and Continual Review
+(5) Application and Continual Review